DavidAyalaAn/HealthcareNotes/MRIImages/PythonLibraries/Pydicom/Pydicom.md

 # 01 MRI File
 ## 01.01 MRI File Hierarchy

-The data generated of the scan have a basic structure, which is also reflect on the file directory structure.
+The data generated from the scan has a basic structure, which is also reflect on the file directory structure.

 - **Study**
 	This corresponds to the complete scan session done to the patient.
-If the same patient have a new scan any other day, this is stored as new study.
+If the same patient has a new scan any other day, this is stored as new study.
 The **study_id** identifier is assigned to the study to allow a better identification, also is common to assign this identifier as the name for the folder.

 - **Series**
 	Refers to one scan in the same study, so we can have many different series in the same study.
 An example of this can be seen in the image below, as the plane determines a new series, but also the relaxation parameters (T1, T2, ...).
 Also the identifier **series_id** is assigned to each series and is commonly used to name the file folder of the series.

 - **Instance number**
-	he body is scanned in slices which later on are stacked to complete the full representation of the body.
-Each slice is stored as a file and identification number called **instance_number** is assigned to each to also stablish a sequence.
+	The body is scanned in slices which later on are stacked to complete the full representation of the body.
+Each slice is stored as a file and the identification number called **instance_number** is assigned to each slice to stablish a sequence.

 | <img src="PydicomImages/mri_image_file_structure.png" width=270 style="background-color:white"/> | <img src="PydicomImages/mri_file_hierarchy.png" width=225 style="background-color:white"/> |
 | ------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------ |